Product Name: TunnelBear

 As we have noted above, TunnelBear does collect rather more data about its users than we would like to see.
 However, they are adamant they do not collect data about what you are doing online or IP Address details.

 We have seen no reason to doubt them on this, but there is no doubt that TunnelBear could do more to make their privacy protections even more robust.
+If you want genuine private internet access, there are better VPNs to choose.

-TunnelBear doesn't have too many privacy features or other bells and whistles which most users will see as a positive.
+TunnelBear still doesn't have too many privacy features or other bells and whistles which most users will see as a positive.

-The focus is on providing a core service that is simple and effective so there is no password manager, no split tunneling (and we are big fans of split tunneling).
+The focus is on providing a core service that is simple and effective so there is no password manager, and no split tunneling (and we are big fans of split tunneling).
 But there are a couple of extra things worth mentioning.

 Their GhostBear feature which we have already mentioned is a neat little tool which helps you to access websites like US Netflix and the BBC iPlayer which try to block access to VPN users.